 Check in after 4:00 PM.
 Check out at or before 11:00 AM.

 Please contact owner 1 hour prior to arrival since there is no cell phone signal within 30 minutes of the property.
 Please use office number when contacting owner for directions.

 Wi-Fi is available at the retreat center, close to the cabin as well as land line.

 This host has 254 reviews for other properties.View other reviews

 Hello I am Liz.
 I live in the great Smoky Mountains National Park area.
 I love the outdoors and enjoy hiking, swimming, waterskiing, tennis and working outdoors on the land.

 In my spare time, I love to travel, take photographs or read books, hike, and swim in the beautiful lakes in my area.
-My favorite places to travel to so far are all natural parks, Spain, Sedona, Arizona, India, and South America.
+My favorite places to travel to so far are all natural parks, Spain, London, Sedona, Arizona, India, Mexico, and South America.

-The young man in the picture is my son Felipe who lives in Tampa.
-I also have recently adopted another son whose name is Dakota.
+The young man in the picture is my son Felipe who now lives in South Carolina.
+I also have an adopted son whose name is Dakota.

 I am a socio/cultural anthropologist by education.
-My life's passion is in serving and empowering people to live a more peaceful, loving, joyful and healthy life through teaching them about meditation, holistic living, healing energy work, and the inter-connectedness of all things.
+My life's passion is in serving and empowering people to live a more peaceful, loving, joyful, and healthy life through teaching them about meditation, holistic living, healing energy work, and the inter-connectedness of all things.
 I am a Reiki master and a Non-Dual Kabbalistic Healer.
 I am also a therapeutic foster parent and run a not for profit camp, for abused, neglected and disadvantaged children.

 I love children, people, animals, and look forward to a day when we all truly recognize our "Oneness", living in love, peace and harmony.